szymmis/vite-express/README.md

 ## 🚚 Shipping to production

-By default vite-express runs in **development** mode, when server acts as a simple proxy between client and Vite's Dev Server utilizing the power of HMR and native browser modules.
+By default vite-express runs in **development** mode, when server uses Vite's Dev Server in middleware mode (which means that no separate Vite process is running) utilizing the power of HMR and native browser modules.
 This is not suitable for production as described [here](https://vitejs.dev/guide/why.html#why-bundle-for-production), so in production we want to serve static files that Vite spits out during it's build process.
 That's why you need to invoke [`vite build`](https://vitejs.dev/guide/cli.html#build) command first.
 Then you need to run your app in production mode.

 You have these options to achieve that